piisalie/cannot_into_computers/source/articles/2017-02-13-command_line_history.html.markdown

 ## Find and Replace
-The best thing you can do with command history is replace bits of the command you're reusing.
+The best thing you can do with command history is replace bits of the command you're reusing by using syntax like: `!:1:s/something/something_else/`

 Let's say you just spent the last 20 mins building up this supremely perfect copy command:

 ```shell
 $ cp /lol/some/super/nested/directory/file.txt /var/log/other/place/that/is/probably/annoying/file.txt
 ```

-Then after running it remember you had wanted to rename the file too.
-Not to worry, you can do find and replace on reused portions of commands.
+Then after running the command you realize you had wanted to rename the file too.
+Not to worry, you can do find and replace on reused portions of commands from your history.

 ```shell
 $ mv !:2 !:2:s/file.txt/what_i_actually_wanted.txt/